3valley/code-your-own-adventure/README.md

 - To creatively modify example code to your desire and the best of your ability!

 ### Why Python?
-Python is a **high-level, dynamic** programming language commonly used for teaching, but it is by no means *only* for teaching… *(Instagram is written in Python, and YouTube used to be)*, so you're not limited!
+Python is a **high-level, dynamic** programming language commonly used for teaching, but it is by no means *only* for teaching *(Instagram is written in Python, and YouTube used to be)*, so you're not limited!

-Also, as the slide said, I thought it was cool and nice.
-My theory is, because of its reputation, the community surrounding it is just a little friendlier and the tutorials tend to be a little more fun.
-If you decide to continue pursuing programming, compare the Stackoverflow responses to Python questions versus, say, Javascript and you'll see what I mean.
+Also, thought it was cool and nice.
+My theory is, because of its reputation, the community surrounding it is just a little friendlier and the tutorials are just a little more fun.

 # Class materials
 ### Lessons